 Finally, at number 6, we have a British entry.
 Lamb shanks with minted gravy which is my personal favourite.
 Succulent lamb, which is so tender you could cut it with a spoon, smothered with a delicious minted gravy, nestled on a pile of mustard mashed potatoes.
 Comfort food doesn't get much better than this.

 Back to South Africa now for number 7 - the classic Dom Pedro cocktail.
 South African readers will need no introduction to this one, but for the rest of the world, this is a dessert/cocktail made by mixing cream and ice cream and lacing liberally with a shot of Baileys Cream Liqueur.
 There are no words ..... you have to taste it for yourself!

 My South African recipes are proving popular.
 Number 8 on this list is peri peri chicken livers.
 In posh restaurants chicken livers are often served 'au naturel', but I've spiced up my version to include a delicious tomato and onion gravy, which you can mop up with chunks of crusty bread.

 Black Forest Trifle

-The final recipe of my top 10 recipes for December 2019 collection is this savoury mince pancake bake.
-When my grandsons were younger this was their favourite meal, especially when I made extra pancakes and served them for dessert!
-I don’t think there’s a country associated with this dish, so let’s just say it’s a distant cousin of an Italian cannelloni.
+The final recipe of my top 10 recipes for the December 2019 collection is this crepe cannelloni with meat sauce and cheese.
+When my grandsons were younger this was their favourite meal, especially when I made extra crepes and served them for dessert!
+I don't think there's a country associated with this dish, so let's just say it's a distant cousin of an Italian cannelloni.